0

 • Parents support healthy social and emotional development in children when they model how to express and communicate emotions effectively, self-regulate, and make friends.

-Go to the Center for the Study of Social Policy for more information on the Strengthening Families Protective Factor framework.
+Visit the Center for the Study of Social Policy webpage for more information on the Strengthening Families Protective Factor framework.

-By creating the context for positive relationships and environments, children and youth are more likely to avoid negative life experiences.
-These negative life experiences can lead to the perpetration of child abuse and neglect, violence, and increased risk for substance abuse, suicide, and other risky behaviors.
+Children and youth are more likely to avoid negative life experiences when they grow up with positive relationships and environments.
+Negative life experiences can contribute to the cycle of continuing child abuse and neglect, violence, and increase the risk for substance abuse, suicide, and other risky behaviors.

 • Child abuse or neglect.